 The Yurikamome train is a modern, automatic train that connects the Shimbashi station with all the attractions on the island of Odaiba and the Toyosu station of the Yurakucho line.
 Trains depart every few minutes and a one-way trip costs 320 yen (about 2,8$).
 If you are going to take a round trip or use it more than once in one day – it is worth buying a 1-day ticket for 820 yen (about 7,3 $).
 On the Yurikamomome train, you can’t use JR Japan Railway Passcards.
 The train gets thru the “Rainbow Bridge“, and the views of the modern district are breathtaking.

 Odaiba is a large artificial island, built in the Gulf of Tokyo in 1853.
 Its original assumption was to execute defensive functions, but in the last years of the twentieth century, it was strongly developed, mainly as a seaport.
 Since the early 90s of the last century, it has mainly a residential, entertainment and commercial function.

-It is worth to plan the whole day there, and think in advance what you want to see and where you want to get off the train because the number of attractions and places worth visiting is impressive.
+It is worth planning the whole day there and thinking in advance about what you want to see and where you want to get off the train, as the number of attractions and places worth visiting is impressive.
 We have spent the whole day here and we were able to see only a small part of what Odaiba can offer.

 What to see, where to get off the train?